aaronstanek/PythonPasswordUtility/README.md

 The command below will generate a password of length 25, containing only ASCII punctuation characters.
+It does this by specifying the character set `p` for punctuation, and the length `25`.
 The output might look like: `$/:<"/\~(+#/=";-:^(*)+'?-`.

 ```
 python -m passutil p 25
 ```

-If we want to use characters from multiple of these sets, we can perform a union on the sets simply by concatenating their names in the command.
+If we want to use characters from multiple of character sets, we can perform a union on the sets simply by concatenating their names in the command.